sabitheotome/Lavan/README.md

 # Release cycle

-- We expect to launch v0.0.4-unstable in late December 2024.
-After that, monthly releases should roll out.
 - Lavan will reach v0.1.0-unstable once it's 2024 rust edition migration is complete.
 - After a solid and stable API, Lavan will reach 1.0.0-pre-alpha.
 Minor refactoring and optimizations will be prioritized.
 - Once benchmarks are made and code is consolidated, we will reach 1-0-0-alpha.